RTcmix/rtcmix.github.io/tutorials/standalone.md

     are also a good source of examples for using RTcmix instruments.
     Many of them are even wonderful little patches of music -- we hope you enjoy them all\!

+  - The documentation for the **Minc** parser [here](../reference/scorefile/Minc.html) is very complete and includes descriptions of a large number of extended and specialized features in the **Minc** language.

 Happy RTcmixing\!